Proton mass decompositions in the NNLO QCD: Update of mass decompositions from gravitational form factors at NNLO

-denotes the QCD Hamiltonian composed of the quark Dirac Hamiltonian and the chromoelectric/chromomagnetic Hamiltonian, as derived from~(\ref{tg}), so that $M=\langle\, H\, \rangle$ leads to the mass formula as the sum of the rest energies, $M=U_q + U_g$, due to the quark and gluonic degrees of freedom.
+denotes the QCD Hamiltonian composed of the quark Dirac Hamiltonian and the chromoelectric/chromomagnetic Hamiltonian, as derived from~(\ref{totaltren}), (\ref{tg}) using the QCD equations of motion, so that $M=\langle\, H\, \rangle$ leads to the mass formula as the sum of the rest energies, $M=U_q + U_g$, due to the quark and gluonic degrees of freedom.
 The corresponding expectation values of the quark and gluon Hamiltonian operators of (\ref{hamiltonian}) could be computed by non-perturbative methods like lattice QCD~\cite{Yang:2018nqn}.
-Here, alternatively, we represent and evaluate them using the gravitational form factors, $A_r (\Delta^2, \mu)$ and $\bar{C}_r(\Delta^2, \mu)$ with $r=q, g$, which are the functions of $\Delta^2\equiv (p'-p)^2$ as well as the renormalization scale $\mu$, and are defined for each of (\ref{tg}) as
+Here, alternatively, we represent and evaluate them using the gravitational form factors, $A_r (\Delta^2, \mu)$ and $\bar{C}_r(\Delta^2, \mu)$ with $r=q, g$, which are the functions of $\Delta^2\equiv (p'-p)^2$ as well as the renormalization scale $\mu$, and are defined for each of the quark/gluon parts of (\ref{totaltren}) as

 where $\overline p^\alpha\equiv (p^\alpha+p'^\alpha)/2$, $u(p)$ is the proton spinor, and the ellipses stand for the terms associated with the other Lorentz structures that vanish as $\Delta=p'-p \to 0$ (see e.g., \cite{Polyakov:2018zvc,Tanaka:2018wea,Tong:2022zax,Fujii:2025aip}).
-The sum rule, $\bar{C}_q(\Delta^2, \mu)+ \bar C_g(\Delta^2, \mu)=0$, is derived by contracting (\ref{para}) with $\Delta_\alpha$ and using $\partial_\alpha T^{\alpha\beta}=0$.
-Also, $\langle p|T^{\alpha\beta}|p\rangle =2p^\alpha p^\beta$ ensures the forward sum rule, $A_q(0,\mu)+A_g(0,\mu)=1$.
+The sum rule, $\bar{C}_q(\Delta^2, \mu)+ \bar C_g(\Delta^2, \mu)=0$, is derived by contracting (\ref{para}) with $\Delta_\alpha$ and using $\partial_\alpha\left[T^{\alpha\beta}\right]=0$ of (\ref{renomcontinue}).
+Also, $\langle p|\left[ T^{\alpha\beta}\right]|p\rangle =2p^\alpha p^\beta$ ensures the forward sum rule, $A_q(0,\mu)+A_g(0,\mu)=1$.
 Physically, the gravitational form factors represent the coupling of the proton with a graviton.
-Instead of probing them via such impractical graviton-proton processes, the gravitational form factors can be accessed through the spin-2 contributions induced by the two vector currents; e.g., with the two electromagnetic currents, the deeply virtual Compton scatterings~\cite{Ji:1996ek} in JLab~\cite{Burkert:2018bqq} and the future electron-ion collider (EIC)~\cite{AbdulKhalek:2021gbh} allow us to probe the gravitational form factors.
+Instead of probing them via such impractical graviton-proton processes, the gravitational form factors can be accessed through the spin-2 contributions induced by the two vector currents; e.g., with the two electromagnetic currents, the deeply virtual Compton scatterings~\cite{Ji:1996ek} in JLab~\cite{Burkert:2018bqq} and the upcoming EIC~\cite{Accardi:2012qut,AbdulKhalek:2021gbh} allow us to probe the gravitational form factors.
 Substituting the forward limit of (\ref{para}) into $M=\langle\, H\, \rangle$, we obtain the ``two-term decomposition''~\cite{Lorce:2017xzd} using the $\Delta = 0$ values of the gravitational form factors as